cozy/cozy-banks/README.md

 [![NPM Licence shield](https://img.shields.io/github/license/cozy/cozy-banks.svg)](https://github.com/cozy/cozy-banks/blob/master/LICENSE)

 Cozy Banks is the personal financial management application available on Cozy.
-It helps you gain understanding of your finances.
+It helps you gain understanding of your personal finances, and much more .
 As the first digital home on the market, Cozy helps all users with applications and connectors regain control, streamline and maximize their digital lives.

 With Cozy Banks, you can easily:
 - Have all your bank accounts in one place